-(C.1) Remote deployment methods to enable Characterisation, Inspections, Deplanting and Demolition.
+(C.1) Remote deployment methods to enable characterisation, inspections, deplanting and demolition.

-The ability to identify "what" is "where" within an enclosed radiological environment enables proportionate POCO and Decommissioning plans to be produced.
-The ability to take measurements at the workface, within vessels, pipes and a cell will markedly reduce the burden upon existing labs and furthermore eliminate the need for samples, coupons etc.
+The ability to identify "what" is "where" within an enclosed radiological environment enables proportionate post operational clean out (POCO) and decommissioning plans to be produced.
+The ability to take measurements at the workface, within vessels, pipes and a cell will markedly reduce the burden upon existing labs and minimise the need for samples, coupons etc.